sinnuthomas/sinnuthomas.github.io/services.md

   * IEEE Conference on Decision and Control (CDC) 2023.
   * IEEE Sensor Array and Multichannel Signal Processing Workshop (SAM) 2022.

-* **Journal Review**
+* **Journal Editor/Review**
   <br/>
+  * Associate Editor of Sadhana Journal.
-  * Structural and Multidisciplinary Optimization.
-  * IEEE Transactions on Circuits and Systems for Video Technology.
-  * RAIRO - Operations Research.
-  * Signal, Image and Video Processing.
+  * Reviewer of Structural and Multidisciplinary Optimization, IEEE Transactions on Circuits and Systems for Video Technology, RAIRO - Operations Research, Signal, Image and Video Processing.

 * **Institution-Building**
   <br/>